halon/pgp-keys/README.md

   - Ability to configure HTTP proxy, used by all HTTP clients throughout the system
   - Ability to clear individual entries from built-in DNS cache
   - DHCP support for DNS resolvers
+  - Configuration now accepts `/` in IDs, used for folders in the script editor
 - **`Imp`** Updated system packages
   - [FreeBSD](https://www.freebsd.org/releases/12.0R/announce.html) 12.0-RELEASE-p2
   - FreeBSD 12 [quarterly](http://pkg.freebsd.org/freebsd:12:x86:64/quarterly/) packages